Travel guide

 eSIM for Europe 30 days — The best option for a month of travel

-For a 30-day trip to Europe, a 30-50 GB eSIM plan covers most itineraries without needing to top up.
-It's more economical and convenient than stringing together short plans, and it guarantees you internet in over 30 European countries with a single purchase before you leave.
+In short: For a 30-day trip to Europe, a 30-day Europe eSIM with 30-50 GB covers most itineraries without the need for top-ups.
+It's more economical and convenient than chaining together short plans, and guarantees internet—without roaming, queues, or surprises—in over 30 European countries with a single purchase before you leave.

-The short answer: a 30-day eSIM wins in almost every scenario.
+The short answer: a 30-day eSIM wins in almost all scenarios.
 Here's why:

 • No queues at local operator stores: buy online before you leave and receive the QR instantly.

-• No physical SIM swapping: keep your Spanish number active to receive calls and SMS from your bank.
+• No physical SIM card change: keep your Spanish number active to receive calls and SMS from your bank.

 • Predictable price: pay once, with no surprise extra charges at each border.